 The approved provider program provides building operators with the quality assurance that the programs under the approved provider label will contribute to their professional expertise in energy efficient building operation and maintenance.

-*BOC credential holders are required to renew certification annually.
+*BOC credential holders are required to renew credentials annually.
 Level I candidates must earn 5 hours of continuing education hours; 10 hours are required for Level II.

 For more information about the NEEC BOC Approved Provider Program, click here (PDF 80k).
 Inquiries are welcome by phone or email to NEEC at 206-292-4793, or email: bocinfo@theBOC.info.